FDB Møbler: Relaunch in 2013

 With the resurgence of interest in Danish Modern furniture, HAY and Fredericia Furniture relaunched former FDB furniture designs.
 Coop, seeing renewed interest in the brand, relaunched the company in 2013.
 They worked with Kvist Møbler, who purchased the Tarm factory in 1980, to recreate the furniture line.
 While the original furniture production was based in Denmark, the furniture production is now located in Latvia.

 Their inventory sold out after just 10 days of relaunching.
 In 2019, the company became an independent limited company in order to compete in foreign markets more aggressively.
 In September 2020, the Denmark-based investment firm Brugsforeningernes Låneforening purchased around 50% of the company, corresponding to its share of Coop Danmark.

 While the company was originally marketed its affordability its first incarnation, the furniture is now aimed at design conscious consumers and cost considerably more.
-The J52B chair sells for DKK 3299 (~$526 USD) with is considerably more than IKEA's prices or other affordable options.
+The J52B chair sells for DKK 3299 (~US$526) which is considerably more than IKEA's prices or other affordable options.
 FDB Møbler is now focused marketing on sustainability over affordability.
 All wood products are FSC certified and all textiles have Oeko-Tex labeling.
 FDB Møbler announced that all furniture they produce will have the Nordic swan environmental certification by 2025.

 The company has 9 independently-run retail furniture stores throughout Denmark, including two in Copenhagen.